-Complex regional pain syndrome (CRPS) is a condition that happens when people sustain and injury that involves nerve damage.
-Because of the nerve damage, it causes the peripheral and central nervous systems to send incorrect or jumbled messages to the brain.
-The result of these mixed signals is swelling in the legs and/or arms.
-Generally the pain starts in one limb and spreads to another.
+Complex regional pain syndrome (CRPS) is a condition that happens when people sustain an injury that involves nerve damage.
+Nerve damage causes the peripheral and central nervous systems to send incorrect or jumbled messages to the brain.
+These mixed signals can cause swelling in the legs and/or arms and pain that generally starts in one limb and spreads to another.

-There are many medications that are available to help soothe the pain and symptoms while getting your nerves to heal and get back to full strength.
+There are many medications that are available to help soothe the pain and symptoms while allowing your nerves to heal and get back to full strength.
 Along with prescriptions, physical therapy is one of the best treatments for CRPS.
 Because of the initial sensitivity, it may be difficult for a massage therapist to work on a CRPS patient until their swelling and pain has gone down substantially.
 Like mentioned before, the exact cause and reasoning for CRPS is unsure, but two studies show that moving as soon as possible after a stroke and upping your Vitamin C intake after an injury can lessen the chances of CRPS.

 Here at OSR we treat patients every day that are suffering from rare chronic pain conditions like Complex regional pain syndrome.
 If these symptoms sound familiar, contact your primary care physician as soon as possible.
 Give us a call today to set up your complimentary consultation with one of our physical therapists here in Kailua at 488-5555!